axelk2014/axelk2014.github.io/_posts/2017-12-27-The-Force-effect.md

 description: Can micro-transactions in EA games affect share price?
 ---

-# Question: Did the added micro-transactions to EA games Star Wars: Battlefront 2 affect the share price?
+# Question: Did the added micro-transactions to EA games Star Wars Battlefront 2 affect the share price?

 If you are not a gamer, you may have missed the furore surrounding the release of Star Wars: Battlefront 2 on November 17, 2017.

 Briefly, days before launch (after all the pre-launch game previews had been played and reviews had been written), Electronic Arts (EA) introduced a "micro-transaction" mechanic in the game.
-This meant that players had to spend money to receive upgrades, characters, and weapons "essential" to progress within the game.
+Players now had to spend money to receive upgrades, characters, and weapons "essential" to progress within the game - critically this 'feature' was not active for all the pre-release previews that were released.

 It all kicked off with [this](https://www.reddit.com/r/StarWarsBattlefront/comments/7c6bjm/it_takes_40_hours_to_unlock_a_hero_spreadsheet/) Reddit post that detailed how many hours a gamer would have to play to get these upgrades vs spending money and receiving them.
 People weren't happy.
 After spending ~$60 (USD) for game, it is reasonable to expect you can play the full game without additional expense.

 So the internet blew up in fury, and EA games came under significant PR blowback, not only for the micro-transactions, but also for the tepid response to gamers concerns.
-Eventually the noise got so loud, that EA reversed their decision and removed access to some the upgrades via micro-transactions and changed the playing time required to get the additional gear.
+Eventually, as the story goes, the noise got so loud, that EA reversed their decision and removed access to some the upgrades via micro-transactions and changed the playing time required to get the additional gear.

 *There's more to the story and if interested, see the links below*